- Services & Care

 CHC has had a dedicated practice for the homeless and those in unstable housing for over ten (10) years which evolved from a mobile-based unit.* Due to the demand for health care services in the community, ACTION has had a permanent location at 130 Water Street for the past three years, which was selected due to its accessibility by public transportation and proximity to stores that can supply basic needs.

-ACTION’s HUB program is open three days a week for three hours in the morning, offering showers, coffee, breakfast, and to-go bags of healthy snacks to anyone who needs the services.
-For the safety of our patients and staff due to COVID-19, ACTION is welcoming five (5) people per hour for these services.
+ACTION’s HUB program is open five days a week for four hours - 8 am to 12 pm - offering showers, coffee, breakfast, and to-go bags of healthy snacks to anyone who needs the services.
+For the safety of our patients and staff due to COVID-19, ACTION is welcoming seven (7) people per hour for these services.

 For the past decade, ACTION has been developing and executing strategy around enhanced outreach needs for the Homeless/Public Housing population in Fitchburg and the surrounding area as well as for multicultural comprehensive health services.
 Our care teams go out to meet people where they are, whether it’s under bridges, in encampments, or anywhere else they hear someone is in need of health care support.